 Once it’s hydrated, add the gelatine to the pot and stir in.
 Simmer for another five minutes or so just to slightly reduce the sauce.
 If you want, you could also use this time to add some frozen green peas.
 If I were just making this for myself, that’s what I would do but I leave them out as Michael really doesn’t care for them.

 Now all you need to do is portion out and serve!
+This stew is great on its own or served alongside something like my fresh broccoli salad.

 - 1kg (2lbs) beef chuck roast, cut into 2-3 large pieces